ashish-patil89/godating_task/README.md

-# godating_task

-A demonstration app of given task for godating.
+# A demonstration app of given task from go-dating.

 ## Architecture: Data Repository Layer

 This app uses the **Repository Pattern** to abstract data access and business logic from the UI.
 The repository layer is responsible for:

 - Coordinating between multiple data sources (local cache and remote API)
-- Exposing a unified interface for fetching and observing product data
-- Managing cache freshness and staleness

 The repository implementation (`ProductRepository`) checks the local in-memory cache first for fast access, then fetches from a simulated remote API if the cache is empty or stale.
 This separation of concerns aligns with Clean Architecture principles, making the codebase modular and testable.